FAMILY & FRIENDS EVENT: OCEAN TRAILS RESERVE & SHAKESPEARE

 After the hike we’ll drive about 15 minutes to Point Fermin Park for the free play.
 There are markets and food places along the way where you can grab food and/or drinks if needed.
 We’ll gather our chairs and blankets near the stage, enjoy the sunset, then take in the show.

-SHAKESPEARE: We will be attending the free performance of William Shakespeare’s comedy The Merry Wives of Windsor, presented by Shakespeare By The Sea at Point Fermin Park in San Pedro.
+SHAKESPEARE: We will be attending the free performance of William Shakespeare’s comedy The Comedy of Errors, presented by Shakespeare By The Sea at Point Fermin Park in San Pedro.
 This accomplished theater company puts on free performances throughout the southland every summer.
 Their mission is to create theatrical experiences for audiences in culturally diverse communities to make theatre accessible to all.
 There is some permanent bench seating, but most bring lawn chairs and/or blankets to sit on.
 Bring a sweatshirt or blanket to keep warm, as we are near the coast and the air can get damp and chilly.
 Food and drink are available for purchase, or you can bring your own.

 You can learn about Shakespeare By The Sea and watch videos of past performances at http://www.shakespearebythesea.org/wp/